How to Advertise IPv6 Networks in RIPng

 The interfaces where RIPng is enabled.

-We can also use the show ipv6 route command to displays the routing table information as shown in Figure.
+We can also use the show ipv6 route command to display the routing table information, as shown in Figure.
 The output can confirm the IPv6 routes installed in the routing table.

-Examine the routing table you can see the hop count from Router0 to Router2.
-Notice that the Router0 two hops for Router2 network.
-If we configure RIPv1 or RIPv2 for the same Router2.
+Examine the routing table to see the hop count from Router0 to Router2.
+Notice that Router0 has two hops for the Router2 network if we configure RIPv1 or RIPv2 for the same Router2.
 The hop count will be one.
-This is because the IPv4 routing count the next-hop router is the first hop but the RIPng count the sending router as the first hop.
+This is because the IPv4 routing count of the next-hop router is the first hop, but the RIPng count of the sending router is the first hop.